 Refunds: If the percentage of refunds from all your sales is high, there may be a problem with one of your products.
 We recommend taking a deeper look at your customer returns report and examining which products are returned, why this happens, and how product quality affects them.
-It’s also a good idea to take a look at the Voice of the Customer page and examine the percentage of NCX for each product.
+It’s also a good idea to take a look at the Voice of the Customer (VoC) Dashboard and examine the percentage of negative customer experiences (NCX) for each product.

-Amazon Fees – There are many expenses you can try to cut back here.
-If your storage costs are high, you can manage your inventory better, or you may need to redesign your optimal e-commerce packaging.
+Amazon fees: There are many expenses you can try to cut back on here.
+If your storage costs are high, you can manage your inventory better, or you may need to redesign and optimize your e-commerce packaging.

-Marketing costs – Carefully optimize your paid advertising and set ACoS and TACOS goals that are right for your product’s life stage.
-There are no rules of thumb here; each business should adjust the ACoS to its goals and product margins.
-If you are running deals, make sure to choose the right products and that the deals are profitable and have good ROI.
+Marketing costs: Carefully optimize your paid advertising and set advertising cost of sales (ACoS) and total advertising cost of sale (TACoS) goals that are suitable for your product’s life stage.
+There are no rules of thumb here; each business should adjust its ACoS to its goals and product margins.
+If you are running deals, make sure to choose the right products so that the deals are profitable and have good ROI.

-Landed Costs – Shipping costs have constantly been changing over the last years, so this can be a great opportunity to examine what you spend and lower shipping expenses by finding another carrier with better prices.
+Landed costs: Shipping costs have constantly been changing over the last few years, so this can be a great opportunity to examine what you spend and lower shipping expenses by working with another carrier with better prices.

-Related Costs – Do we need them all?
-Maybe we can save here…
+Related Costs: Does your business need them all?
+Maybe you can save in this area.

 We will not be covering product-based profitability in this article, but the next step would be to analyze your P&L report for each product.
-That can help determine whether some products are profitable while others are not and understand how to cut losses on these particular items.
+This can help you to determine whether some products are profitable while others are not, and understand how to cut losses on these particular items.

 What can you learn from your P&L report?

-Analyzing the P&L report will clarify whether you can meet your profitability goals and help adjust accordingly.
+Analyzing your P&L report will clarify whether you can meet your profitability goals and help you adjust your selling activities accordingly.
 Remember that even if your income seems high and you are selling loads of products, if your account is not profitable at the end of the day, the effort is not worth it.

-Our final tip for you is to set clear and measurable goals.
-Your business results will improve if you’ll see the whole picture, analyze and follow the goals you set earlier.
+Our final tip is to set clear and measurable goals.
+Your business results will improve if you’ll see the whole picture, analyzing and following the goals you’ve set.

-For instance, setting up a TACOS – Total Advertising Cost of Sales goal will prevent unpleasant surprises due to excessive marketing expenses.
+For instance, establishing a TACoS goal will prevent unpleasant surprises due to excessive marketing expenses.

-There are several tools available you can use to track profitability, but to make it easier for you to crunch your numbers, we made a customizable P&L report template that you can apply to your business.
-Insert your email below to get your copy.
+There are several tools available that track profitability, but to make it as easy as possible for you to crunch your numbers, we made a customizable P&L report template that you can use for your business.
+Input your email below to receive your copy of this template.

-If you are looking for an agency to help you grow your sales and profitability on Amazon, you are at the right place. fill your details in the form below or send us an email and let’s talk!
+If you’re in search of an agency to help you grow your Amazon sales and profitability, you’re in the right place.
+Enter your details in the form below or shoot us an email, and let’s talk!